 Small credit unions with less than \$100 million in assets and Minority Depository Institutions (MDIs) are uniquely positioned to improve financial inclusion by offering their communities access to credit and other services.
 In 2022, the NCUA implemented a Small Credit Union and MDI Support Program designed to support and preserve these credit unions.
-This program provides dedicated resource hours for field staff to conduct this important work, and the 2023 budget includes additional hours for the program.
+This program provides dedicated resource hours for field staff to conduct this important work, and the 2023 staff draft budget proposes additional hours for the program.